 Giro Foray with Sub Pop

 Simply put, the Sub Pop and Giro punk paint scheme is wicked cool.
 Using its classic road Foray helmet design with MIPS, Giro upped its design game in a collaboration with the badass record label, and came up with a cap, socks, and helmet that celebrate everything that was wonderful about the punk scene in the 90s: Nirvana, zine culture, and cassette tapes.
-Pretty fricking sweet, and a great way to take a classic helmet and give it a movie-worthy makeover.
+Pretty fricking sweet, and a great way to take a classic design and give it a movie-worthy makeover.

 A crash-proof helmet?
-Thanks to new smart materials, Kali has created a self-healing helmet for BMX kids and urban adventurers that looks baller—matte black everything—and can sustain up to 10 crashes before a replacement is needed.
+Thanks to new smart materials, Kali has created a self-healing model for BMX kids and urban adventurers that looks baller—matte black everything—and can sustain up to 10 crashes before a replacement is needed.
 The material disperses energy on impact and, yes, can essentially ‘heal itself.’
 It should be available around January 2017.